 O = Observed Data

 The RNSE shares the same general form as the global RMSPE test that is the basis for the global volume test.
-Additionally, RNSE provides a consistent value above and below a target volume, whereas GEH does not.
-By removing the modeled volume from the denominator, the RNSE eliminates some of the concerns associated with the GEH.
+Additionally, RNSE provides a consistent value above and below a target volume, whereas GEH does not, eliminating some of the concerns BTO-TASU has with the GEH.

-Sensitivity testing found volumes less than 100 vph may pad the statistics potentially reducing the impact of critical links with higher volumes not meeting the threshold.
+Sensitivity testing found that volumes less than 100 vph may erroneously influence the statistics by potentially reducing the impact of critical links with higher volumes not meeting the threshold.
 Thus, the Tier 2 (local) volume validation threshold is only applicable for those roadway links with a minimum volume of 100 vph during the analysis period.
 Values that may be under 100 vph likely include ramps or arterial roadways that have minimal to no effect on the operations of the facility under study.
 The RNSE, however, is applicable to all turning movements (i.e., there is no minimum volume threshold for turning movements).

-Through the evaluation testing on previously developed, calibrated and validated models, BTO-TASU chose an acceptance criterion of a RNSE of less than 3.0 for greater than 85 percent of links over 100 vehicles per hour.
+For the local link volume test, a RNSE of less than 3.0 is required for greater than 85 percent of links over 100 vehicles per hour.
 For the local turning movement volume test a RNSE of less than 3.0 is required for greater than 75 percent of turns.
-The RNSE test is stricter than the WisDOT 2014 local volume criteria (realism test 1.1, 1.2 and 1.3), but did not make well-validated models fall out of validation.
-Other agencies including the Washington Department of Transportation and London use a similarly strict criterion (GEH criteria of 3.0).
+These acceptance criteria are based on the results of the evaluation testing on previously developed, calibrated and validated models.
+Though the RNSE test value is more robust than the WisDOT 2014 local volume criteria (realism test 1.1, 1.2 and 1.3), its use did not result in well-validated models becoming invalid.
+Other agencies including the Washington Department of Transportation and London Department for Transport use a similarly strict criterion (GEH criteria of 3.0).

-Conduct the Tier 2 volume validation tests by direction for each 15-minute analysis period for every model run.
-Summarize the results of the volume validation tests for the average of all (valid) runs.
+Conduct the Tier 2 volume validation tests by direction for for every model run.
+The analyst should conduct the volume validation for the finest resolution that is feasible, with practical bounds from 15 minutes up to one hour.
+BTO-TASU realizes that using sub-hourly time periods for validation may not be practical (e.g., data is unavailable at the sub-hourly level, the additional value does not justify the added level of effort required, etc.).
+Consider the volume validation test satisfied if the model passes the tests at the hourly level.
+Ideally, however, if using sub-hourly data, strive to satisfy the volume validation test at the sub-hourly level.

+Summarize and document the results of the volume validation tests.
 Include a copy of the volume validation tests as an attachment to the modeling methodology report and submit to the regional office for review and comment.
 The regional office will involve BTO-TASU in the review as appropriate.
 For sample formats or questions on the volume validation test, please contact BTO-TASU via the DOT Traffic Analysis & Modeling mailbox (DOTTrafficAnalysisModeling@dot.wi.gov).

-8.5.2 Travel Speeds
+8.4.2 Travel Speeds